 This is simply malicious prosecution immunity under California state law for any public employee, including peace officers, acting in the course and scope of their employment.
 This section represents an exercise of “sovereign immunity“; “the King can do no wrong.”
 The California Courts have bent-over backwards (or “forwards” for sticking it to you, the body politic) to protect police officers from being liable for damages caused by their attempted framing of persons; including damages for innocents having to sit in jail on trumped-up charges that were almost always brought to justify the unjustified use of force, or brought to justify an officer’s premature arrest of a person.

-In the State of California, if a police officer arrests you and procures your criminal prosecution based on know material lies contained in the officer’s police report, and you remain in jail for years awaiting trial because you can’t make bail, even if you are totally innocent and even if you prove that at trial so well that the trial Judge makes a “Finding Of Factual Innocence” (stating that you were not just found not guilty, but that in the Judge’s view you are totally innocent), the police officer cannot be sued for one penny under California law.
+Accordingly, in the State of California, if a police officer arrests you and procures your criminal prosecution based on known material lies contained in the officer’s police report, and you remain in jail for years awaiting trial because you can’t make bail, even if you are totally innocent and even if you prove that at trial so well that the trial Judge makes a “Finding Of Factual Innocence” (stating that you were not just found not guilty, but that in the Judge’s view you are totally innocent), the police officer cannot be sued for one penny under California law.
 He/she has absolute immunity.
 That has been the law of California since it’s inception; first by “common law” doctrine, and in 1963, by statute.

 Frankly Ladies and Gentlemen, this is outrageous, and downright un-American.
 It’s morally wrong (i.e. “Thou shalt not bear false witness”), it’s ethically wrong (what could be worse than framing your victim), and it simply should not be tolerated.
 However, if this author had a nickel for every falsehood testified to by a peace officer in LA County, he would be richer than Bill Gates.
 However, notwithstanding California’s absolute immunity for a malicious criminal prosecution by a police officer, a federal remedy probably exists; probably.